 What is an Economic Recession?

-- High-interest rates
+- Falling interest rates

-- Reduced wages
+- Reduced wages and rising in unemployment

-- Reduced consumer confidence
+- Reduced consumer spending and confidence

 Some recessions occur back-to-back, while others may occur up to ten years apart.
 Since World War II, recessions have lasted, on average, for eleven months each.
-A notable exception is the so-called “Great Recession”, which occurred toward the end of 2007 after the housing bubble burst and lasted for 18 months.
+A notable exception was the so-called “Great Recession”, which occurred toward the end of 2007 after the housing bubble burst and lasted for 18 months.

-Tips to Recession-Proof Your Business
+10 Tips to Recession-Proof Your Business

-1. Financially Prepare for a Downturn Before it Happens
+1. Financially Prepare for a Downturn Before It Happens

 Your strategic plan will help you understand how financially sound your company is today, so you can start saving to weather the next storm.